nauam/Courses/docs/manual/document-format-reference/job-v20.md

 preserveOrder

-: If set to "true", then the order of the [option](#option) elements will be preserved in the QW Control GUI.
+: If set to "true", then the order of the [option](#option) elements will be preserved in the Rundeck GUI.
 Otherwise the options will be shown in alphabetical order.

 _Nested elements_